tarekselem/games-explorer/README.md

 # Games Explorer
-A PokéAPI client in React.
+A RAWG-Games API client in React.